arunkumar-singh/GPU-Multi-Agent-Traj-Opt/README.md

 Running on Google Colab:
 Google Colab automatically comes with CUPY and Jax support.
 So the codes can be run on colab after clonig the repo.
+A detailed instructions with examples can be found here (https://colab.research.google.com/drive/1soJXHHgqziwHlarbkS6DhLiLTuUravOf?usp=sharing)

 How to run the code: